Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02TeamProject/TeamProject.md

 - [ ] Do they think pit bulls are scary?
 (Yes/No)
 - [ ] Kobe or LeBron?
 - [ ] What they'll be doing in 5 years
-- [ ] *Add your own questions too!
+- [ ] *You must add at least two of your own questions!
 Maybe how many of you have won knockout 😊*

 ### Team Calculations (at least these 3):
 - [ ] Total combined age of team